kakeetopius/subg/README.md

 # subg

-A command-line tool for searching and downloading movie and TV series subtitles from OpenSubtitles.
+A command-line tool for searching and downloading movie and TV series subtitles.

 ## Features

 - Search for subtitles by movie/series name, IMDB ID, or other criteria
 - Filter by language, release year, season, and episode
 - Download subtitles in multiple formats (SRT, VTT, etc.)
+- Fallback to other subtitle providers in case Open Subtitles fails. (addic7ed only so far)
 - Support for both movies and TV series
 - Automatic subtitle selection (not yet implemented)